 Life has dealt womankind a full house of body-loathing cards—self hatred, self punishment, the compulsive search for penance, redemption and perfection.
 We sneer with disdain at our mirror reflections, and grab disgustedly at our un-toned stomachs.
 Dare we eat a forbidden bite of dessert or skip a workout at the gym?

 Each and every day women wage the Battle of the Bulge for the perfectly slender and sculpted bodies they see in the fashion mags.
 And while they might even make headway every so often, they inevitably lose the war: because it is an unwinnable war, where female self worth hinges on the impossibility of physical perfection.
+This results in self loathing body image.

 A survey by Glamour Magazine reveals that 97% of women are waging this brutal war against their bodies.
 Young women across the country were asked to track every negative thought they consciously had about themselves in a day.
 A total of 37% reported being appalled at how brutal their body self-talk actually was.
+This causes very poor body image and even the onset of body dysmorphia.

 As the Talking Heads once mused “How did we get here?”
 How did women come to treat the temple of their bodies as though they were enemies?
 As Glamour points out, we have been bred to not like what we see from the very start.